Too Long; Didn’t Read: Watch this funny video about cults and then think about how much of what they said applies to normal church services.

 11. You’re encouraged to humiliate yourself and mimic others

 Your preacher will ask you to put your nose on the ground and confess your “sins” to your neighbors.
 He’ll make you tell him you’re not worthy to kiss your master’s feet.
 Once you admit you’re a dog that means you’re finally broken, because in your mind the only path to salvation from there is by doing whatever the cult asks of you.
 The path to salvation may be as simple as putting $5 in the collection plate every week, but it’s still unconscionably unethical to manipulate people into thinking they owe that money.
 That’s literally driving people insane.
 Anyone who tells you to humiliate yourself is not your friend.
-It’s selling them false hope, and its wasting time and money they could be using to make their lives and the world around them better.
+They’re selling false hope to people with real problems who should be investing their money in their future.

 12. You’re asked for money, and your worth is tied to the amount of money you give